-During the current fiscal year, no internal control deficiencies have been detected with significant impact on financial statements, although adjustments or reclassifications not significant are reported to the Audit and Control Committee, if any.
+During the current fiscal year, an economic estimation of the maximum risks arising from the no internal control deficiencies have been reported to the Finance Corporate Directorate and to the Audit and Control Committee.

 F.5.2.
 Whether there is a discussion procedure whereby the auditor (as defined in the Spanish Technical Audit Standards), the internal auditor and other experts can report to senior management and the audit committee or directors of the company any significant weaknesses in internal control identified during the review of the annual financial statements or any others they have been assigned.
 Additionally, state whether an action plan is available for correcting or mitigating any weaknesses detected.